transportforcairo/wri-numo_access-analysis/README.md

 The logic of the maxspeed_setter script is as follows.
 We iterate over each way in the OSM network to check if there is a real speed reported from Uber/Mapbox for any of the way's child nodes.
 For each way, we take the list of nodes and query the speeds dataset for segments with matching start and end nodes.
 Then we iterate over each reported speed and if its in the same direction of travel as the way, we copy the nodes and all their tags to a new synthetic way with a new way ID, counting sequentuially up from the newwayID_seed provided in the inputs.
 The new way gets an extra tag “synthetic = yes” as well as a maxspeed tag with its value as the real speed from the speeds dataframe.
 If there was an existing maxspeed, it is overwritten, otherwise a new maxspeed tag is created.
 Once all new ways are created, the nodes on the original ways that have been copied to synthetic ways are deleted from the road network.
 This is done first by removing the copied nodes from the start of the original way, then removing nodes from the end of the copied way, and finally, middle segments of the original way are removed.
 If the original way is left with gaps in its node sequence, it is replaced with new ways that have continuous node sequences and no real speed tag.
 Ways left with only one node are deleted.

 1. Convert pbf file to xml
     - We used Osmium, a command line tool that works with OSM, to convert the pbf to xml (and back again after the mxspeed_setter function)

-2. Run the Python script ["Maxspeed_setter_wfunctions.py"](https://github.com/transportforcairo/wri-numo_access-analysis/blob/main/code/2_pbf_augmenter/Maxspeed_setter_wfunctions.py) from the command line after the following:
+2. Run the Python script ["Maxspeed_setter_wfunctions.py"](https://github.com/transportforcairo/wri-numo_access-analysis/blob/main/code/2_pbf_augmenter/Maxspeed_setter_wfunctions.py) from the command line after changing some parameters (see the [code Readme](https://github.com/transportforcairo/wri-numo_access-analysis/edit/main/code/Readme.md) for a documentation of the parameters to change)

-    * Change the following input variables in the script:
-       - road_path: the path ro the .xml OSM road network
-       - newwayID_seed: for naming, can be left at 1000
-       - output_file_name: a string to name the output .xml file
-       - avgspeed: this is the real speed from Uber/Mapbox as csv
-       - cityunits: string 'mph' or 'kph'
-    - uncomment the colnames and speedsDFpeak variables for the appropriaate data source (Uber or Mapbox) on lines 40,41, and 44

 3. Convert xml to pbf
     - use Osmium in the command line once again to convert the xml output to pbf